Looking for places to visit in Mongolia? Look no farther!

 The Bull Hotpot Restaurant ($$-$$$)

-- Located in the BlueMon center, this hotpot restaurant is always busy, especially as it has become more popular with tourists.
+- Located in the BlueMon center, this hotpot restaurant is always busy as it’s one of the best places to visit in Mongolia, especially as it has become more popular with tourists.

 - The BlueMon center also has a Korean restaurant, in case the Bull is too busy.

 - Bone broth, beef platter, vegetable platter, assorted noodles, dumplings